NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 And because the shit is gone, the truth can be revealed.

 The framework has a name.
 It always did.
-I just never used it until now.
+The time just wasn't right.
+Until now.

-So now, as we are ready and the time has come—
+So now, as we are ready.
+The time has come—

 Here it is.

 Ta-da!
 ---

 # The End of Conflict Framework